greje656/Questions/lens-flares.md

 ### Starburst

 The starburst phenomena is due to light diffraction that passes through the small aperture hole.
 It's a phenomena known as the "single slit diffraction of light".
 The author got really convincing results to simulate this using the Fraunhofer approximation.
-The challenge with this approach is that it requires bringing the aperture texture into fourrier space which is not trivial.
+The challenge with this approach is that it requires bringing the aperture texture into Fourier space which is not trivial.
 In previous projects I used Cuda's math library to perform FFT on a signal but since the goal is to bring this into Stingray I didn't want to have such a dependency.
 Luckily I found this little gem posted by Joseph S. from intel (https://software.intel.com/en-us/articles/fast-fourier-transform-for-image-processing-in-directx-11).
-He provides a clean and elegant compute implementation of the butterfly passes method which bring a signal to and from fourier space.
-Using it I was able to feed in the aperture shape and extract a fourier power spectrum.
+He provides a clean and elegant compute implementation of the butterfly passes method which bring a signal to and from Fourier space.
+Using it I was able to feed in the aperture shape and extract a Fourier power spectrum.

 ![](https://github.com/greje656/Questions/blob/master/images/starburst04.jpg)

-This sprectrum needs to be filtered further in order to look like a starburst.
+This spectrum needs to be filtered further in order to look like a starburst.
 This is where the Fraunhofer approximation comes in.
 The idea is to basically reconstruct the diffraction of white light by summing up the diffraction of multiple wavelengths.
-The key observation is that the same fourrier signal can be used for all wavelengths.
-The only thing needed is to scale the sampling coordinates of the fourier power spectrum : (x0,y0) = (u,v)·λ·z0.
+The key observation is that the same Fourier signal can be used for all wavelengths.
+The only thing needed is to scale the sampling coordinates of the Fourier power spectrum : (x0,y0) = (u,v)·λ·z0.

 350nm/435nm/525nm/700nm
 ![](https://github.com/greje656/Questions/blob/master/images/starburst01.jpg)